 Education: Completion of college courses that are equivalent to an Associate’s degree, with an emphasis on accounting, business, or computer information systems is required.
 A bachelor's degree in accounting, business, or computer information systems is preferred.
 Course work in both accounting and computer information systems is preferred.

-Experience: One year of experience performing similar duties is preferred.
+Experience: One year of experience performing similar duties is required.

 Skills: Strong technical aptitude is required.
 Must be able to work independently, manage multiple concurrent tasks and work with people possessing differing levels of technical knowledge.
 Excellent oral presentation and written communication skills are required.
 Must be detail oriented.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience using word processing, spreadsheet, and other financial software is preferred.
 Knowledge of basic accounting principles and financial reporting is preferred.
 Competency in the use of query and report tools is preferred.
 Experience with database packages and web page design software is preferred.